 A case study of bringing user research online during a pandemic

-TEAMS Shanghai acquired a user research project in December 2019, to collect feedback and comments regarding prepared concepts as well as observe current user behaviours with certain products through user diary studies and in-home visits.
+TEAMS Shanghai acquired a user research project in December 2019, to collect feedback and comments regarding prepared concepts as well as observe current user behaviors with certain products through user diary studies and in-home visits.

 After a successful kickstart of the fieldwork outings before the Chinese New Year, the project was invariably affected by the now infamous epidemic, making in-home visits impossible to carry out as initially planned.
 The future of the project was uncertain.
-At that point, after lengthy discussions with the client and making them aware of the situation, it was decided to switch the remainder of the face to face interviews to an online approach.
+At that point, after lengthy discussions with the client and making them aware of the situation, it was decided to switch the remainder of the face-to-face interviews to an online approach.